sampadap03/Leetcode/ReadMe.md

 | Sys | - | - |
 | Yaml | 5.3.1 | `pip3 install pyyaml==5.3.1` |

-*Apart from that concurrent.futures a builtin pythoon module is also used.*
+*Apart from that concurrent.futures a built-in python module is also used.*
 User must choose *pip3 or pip* according to compiler specifications.

 ---